I’m a solo traveller, how do I book a tour?

 Do I have to wear a helmet on the tour?

-No. It’s not the law in the UK but we provide one for you for free and would highly recommend that you use one for your own safety.
+YES.
+It’s not the law in the UK but we provide one for you for free and would highly recommend that you use one for your own safety.

 Is the tour suitable for children?